Crowdfunding for Invest in ME Research

 See Published papers and Invest in ME Research Blogs

-What criteria is used to select patients for the research?
+What criteria are used to select patients for the research?

 ME is classified as a neurological disorder by WHO (ICD-10 G93.3).

-For research purposes, patient participants at a minimum meet the international Canadian Consensus Criteria for ME/CFS and are patients assessed by and under the care of NHS specialists.
+For research purposes, patient participants at a minimum meet the international Canadian Consensus Criteria for ME/CFS and are patients assessed by NHS clinical specialists.